rodrigogalura/api-igniter/docs/faq.md

 ## 4. Does Api Igniter support Eloquent relationships?

-<sup>✅ Absolutely.
+<sup>Absolutely.
 Api Igniter was built with Eloquent in mind.
 It fully supports all relationship types:</sup>

 <sup>- HasOne</sup>